PouceHeure/blog/content/projects/project_intention-quantification.md

 - Determine whether an intention is **admissible** (safe, legal, feasible)
 - Evaluate its **quality** based on criteria such as comfort, safety margin, and compliance with road constraints

-This work introduces a quantification framework inspired by the Bellman principle, where a future-aware score is computed using **discounted weighted evaluations**.
+The developed framework introduces a quantification method inspired by the Bellman principle, where a future-aware score is computed using **discounted weighted evaluations**.

 The results were published at IEEE IV 2023, {{<cite GeneralHPousseur>}}